String Theory from Maximal Supersymmetry: Positivity Bounds and Finding String Theory

 More generally, the positivity bounds have to be computed numerically.
 The crossing conditions $s \lra u$ are imposed as null constraints up to some maximal order in the derivative expansion, i.e.~including crossing for the $a_{k,q}$ up to some maximal $k \le k_\text{max}$.\footnote{See \cite{Berman:2023jys} for details of the constant $u$- and constant $t$-constraints and the formulation of the dispersive representation as an optimization problem.} We use the semi-definite optimizer SDPB \cite{Simmons-Duffin:2015qma} to obtain the numerical bounds.
 The plot on the right in Figure \ref{fig:allowedRegs} shows the $k_\text{max}=7$ numerical bounds (dark gray) for the allowed parameters space in the $(a_{2,0}/a_{0,0},a_{2,1}/a_{0,0})$-plane.

 In general, any positive linear combination of amplitudes with positive spectral density also obeys positivity, hence any allowed region resulting from \reef{eq:dispersiveSUSY} is necessarily convex.
-In contrast, the nonlinear constraints \reef{eq:nonlinear_constraints_akq} required by SUSY and tree-level factorization are generally not respected by linear combinations of amplitudes.
+In contrast, the nonlinear constraints \reef{eq:nonlinear_constraints_akq} required by maximal SUSY, tree-factorization, and the parity condition \reef{Z1isbarZ1cond} are generally not respected by linear combinations of amplitudes.
 Hence, when they are incorporated into the bootstrap, we should expect more restrictive bounds that do not necessarily have to yield convex allowed regions.
 This is the subject of the next section.